ohiofi/APCSP-projects/apcspfiles/108PyDollarConvert.md

 Create four functions that will convert from or to dollars.
 Each function will require one argument: the amount to be converted.
-It will return the converted amount.
+It will return the converted amount

 For example:
 - dollarsToBitcoin